wirepas/gateway/README.md

     systemd --version
 ```

-In order to build the sink service and the transport python wheel that contains C extensions, systemd headers are needed
+In order to build the sink service or the transport python wheel that contains C extensions, systemd headers are needed

 ```shell
     sudo apt install libsystemd-dev